open2b/scriggo-site/template/faq.md

 ### Can Scriggo be used in production?

-Scriggo is currently already used in production.
-It is not yet in version 1.0 as there are some part of the Go specification to implement, and we still want to be free to make small and limited changes to the template specification and packages.
+Scriggo v0.45.0 is currently used in production and the latest version will be soon.
+It is not yet in version 1.0 as there are some part of the Go specification to implement, and we still want to be free to make small and limited changes to the template specification and packages after receiving feedback.

 ## Performance